whisthq/whist/main-webserver/README.md

   - Create a virtual environment for yourself by typing `virtualenv env` and then run the python executable listed in the install text, i.e. `source env\Scripts\activate` in Windows, or `source env/bin/activate` on Linux
 - If you have Python >3.6 or Python <3.0:
   - Create a Python 3.6 virtual environment.
 To do this, first install python 3.6.8 from the Python website.
+  - Find the directory where python 3 is installed.
+On linux, this can be done by typing into the terminal: `which python3`.
-  - Find the directory where python.exe is installed.
-Make sure you are cd'ed into the vm-webserver folder, then type `virtualenv --python=[DIRECTORY PATH] venv` in your terminal.
+  - Make sure you are cd'ed into the vm-webserver folder, then type `virtualenv --python=[DIRECTORY PATH] venv` in your terminal.
 The terminal should output a "created virtual environment CPython3.6.8" message.
   - Activate it by typing `source venv\Scripts\activate` (Windows) or `source venv/bin/activate` (MacOS/Linux).
 You will need to type this last command every time to access your virtual environment.

 3. Install everything by typing `pip install -r requirements.txt`.
 Make sure you're in the virtual environment when doing this.